 - Inquiring about the patient’s previous medical history, surgeries, and allergies

 - Explaining treatments, their requirements, and other requirements

 - Describing scenarios about how to use drugs and their dosages

-- Lack of information about customer’s allergies and healthcare professional suggesting some medicine that can trigger the allergy and its reactions
+- Lack of information about customer’s allergies and healthcare professionals suggest some medicine that can trigger the allergy and their reactions

 - Misunderstandings for customers about the diagnosis as provided by doctors and physicians